The Bankrate promise

 The difference in how we value our lives

 Childcare and household chores are a financially measurable type of work, as they can be measured against the rate at which professionals charge for such work.
-What this tells us is that the loss of someone who takes care of childcare and housework will lead to financial obligations on the remaining parent.
+This means that the loss of someone who takes care of childcare and housework could lead to financial obligations on the surviving parent.
 As such, it is perfectly reasonable that stay-at-home parents consider taking out a life insurance policy.

 The income gap and life insurance

-According to the Pew Research Center, in 2018, women earned 85% of what men earned.
-While this disparity is less than it used to be, a 15% difference is still significant.
+According to the Pew Research Center, women earned 84% of what men earned in 2020.
+While women are constantly making progress in this area, a 16% difference is significant.
 The last century has seen a dramatic increase in the ratio of women to men in the workforce.
-However, as the statistics above show, wages have not risen in tandem for men and women.
-It should come as no surprise that in a society where women are paid less on the dollar than men, that they value their lives less financially.
-Yet, the work done in the home contributes to significant financial savings for families.
+However, as the statistics reported show, wages have not risen in tandem for men and women.
+With the prevalent wage disparity where women are paid less on the dollar than men, it makes sense that more women tend to value their lives less financially.
+However, the work done in the home contributes to significant financial savings for families and the contribution should be factored into life insurance policies to provide enough coverage for beneficiaries.

 No income should not mean no life insurance

 While it may feel intuitive to think that life insurance is only to replace the lost income of a deceased family member, the truth is more complicated.
-According to Salary.com, it would cost close to $180,000 a year to replace the work done by a stay-at-home parent.
-This means that unless the surviving family members can afford an extra $180,000 a year in expenses, life insurance for that stay-at-home parent can be a saving grace for those who remain.
+This means that unless the surviving family members can afford an extra $180,000 a year in expenses based on the value contributed from a stay-at-home parent, life insurance for that stay-at-home parent can be a saving grace for those who remain.

 Why do women need life insurance?

 Whether working on your career or taking care of your home and family, the work you do carries financial value.
 Traditional models of life insurance have used salary as an indicator of how much coverage one should plan for.
-However, according to the Haven Life CEO, “the industry’s conventional wisdom on choosing a plan amount is to multiply your salary by 5-10, which further devalues the impact of a spouse who has a lower salary or who is a stay-at-home parent.”
+However, according to the Haven Life CEO, “the [insurance] industry’s conventional wisdom on choosing a plan amount is to multiply your salary by five to 10, which further devalues the impact of a spouse who has a lower salary or who is a stay-at-home parent.”

-All of this strongly indicates that the industry standard is shifting in the direction of recognizing and acknowledging the financial value of work that is traditionally unpaid—specifically, that work which is done in the categories of housework and childcare.
-Independent of the industry standard, the reality is that the loss of someone who provides housework and childcare will create a significant financial burden on the surviving family members.
+All of this strongly indicates that the insurance industry standard is shifting toward acknowledging and recognizing the financial value of work that is traditionally unpaid — specifically work which is done in the categories of housework and childcare.
+Independent of the insurance industry standard, the reality is that the loss of someone who provides housework and childcare will create a significant financial burden on the surviving family members.
+In cases where setting up money to leave behind is possible, life insurance can be incredibly beneficial in helping take care of surviving loved ones.

 How much life insurance should you have?

-Considering the changing culture of life insurance evaluation mentioned above, it can be challenging to determine how much life insurance you should have.
-Bankrate has provided an article on precisely this dilemma, aiming to help people answer this critical question.
-The short answer, though, is that you should have enough life insurance to cover the financial hardships that will be seen by your loved ones if you pass away.
+Considering the changing culture of life insurance evaluation, it can be challenging to determine how much life insurance you should have.
+The short answer is that you should have enough life insurance to cover the financial hardships that will be seen by your loved ones if you pass away, which can be calculated by going through your household’s expenses and figuring your contribution.

 Should both parents have life insurance?